LamininSolutions/mfsql-connector/source/getting-started/upgrades-and-hotfixes/index.rst

 M-Files and MFSQL Connector regularly publish upgrades and hot fixes.

-Connector functionality released in specific releases are highlighted in :doc:`\version-control`.
+Connector functionality released in specific releases are highlighted in :doc:`\version-control\index`.
 The change control of each procedure is documented as a section in the procedure documentation.

 Types of Upgrades
 -----------------